-For details of your contributions and those of your employer payable to the Scheme, please refer to the "Scheme Definitions" page (accompanying this booklet).
+For details of your contributions and those of your employer payable to the Scheme, please refer to your Membership Certificate.

 At retirement, you can take part of your accumulated fund as a Retirement Lump Sum, which is tax-free up to certain limits.